stormpath/stormpath-sdk-java/docs/source/tutorial.rst

       :linenos:
       :emphasize-lines: 8

-      import static com.stormpath.spring.config.StormpathWebSecurityConfigurer.stormpath;

       @Configuration
       public class SpringSecurityWebAppConfig extends WebSecurityConfigurerAdapter {
           @Override
           protected void doConfigure(HttpSecurity http) throws Exception {
               http
-                  .apply(stormpath()).and()
                   .authorizeRequests()
                   .antMatchers("/").permitAll();
           }
       }

-  Why have this configuration?
-Spring Security expects things to be, well - secured.
-If there is not a class that extends ``WebSecurityConfigurerAdapter`` in the application, Spring Security will protect *every* pathway and will provide a default basic authentication popup to your browser.
-In order to easily hook into the Stormpath Spring Security integration, simply ``apply`` stormpath!
-The call to ``stormpath()`` sets up all of the default views and hooks the Stormpath ``AuthenticationManager`` into your application.
+  In order to easily hook into the Stormpath Spring Security integration, simply add a ``WebSecurityConfigurerAdapter`` in the application.
+  Doing that just sets up all of the default views and hooks the Stormpath ``AuthenticationManager`` into your application.

   Based on the ``SpringSecurityWebAppConfig`` above, we will permit access to the homepage.
 Any other paths will fall back